Loans Canada Mortgages review

 If you think you meet all the eligibility criteria and you’re ready to get started with your loan application, you just need to follow these simple steps.

-- Use the online application on the Loans Canada website to provide details like your name, email address, statement of income and other information.
+- Click the green “See rates” button at the top of this page.
+Use the online application on the Loans Canada website to provide details like your name, email address, statement of income and other information.

 - Review and submit your application to access a list of lenders willing to finance you.